rodrigojcmello/kiskadee/packages/react/src/components/Button/README.md

 Experience

-- **Focus** - Design systems created for mobile devices usually don't care about focus (like Material and iOS), in these cases instead  of just removing this feature, we chose to keep at least the native experience of each platform.
-The complete removal of this feature to strictly adhere to its design system may be reviewed in the future.
 - **Warning** - It is not a consensus to have a warning button in most design systems, but it appears with some
   frequency, for now the warning state will remain, but it will be reviewed in the future.
 - **Secondary / Help / Info** are states that can be found in some UI kits or Design Systems, but in general they are